 Passive building comprises a set of design principles used to attain a quantifiable and rigorous level of energy efficiency within a specific quantifiable comfort level.
-“Maximize your gains, minimize your losses” summarize the approach.
+“Maximize your gains, minimize your losses” summarizes the approach.
 To that end, a passive building is designed and built in accordance with these five building-science principles:

-- It employs continuous insulation through its entire envelope without any thermal bridging.
+- Employs continuous insulation throughout its entire envelope without any thermal bridging.

 - The building envelope is extremely airtight, preventing infiltration of outside air and loss of conditioned air.

-- A comprehensive systems approach to modeling, design and construction produces extremely resilient buildings.
+- A comprehensive systems approach to modeling, design, and construction produces extremely resilient buildings.